 Dendrobium canaliculatum var. tattonianum growing in pure LECA.
 Bulbs have elongated with good growing conditions even though grown under high light levels

 Whenever you bring in a new plant to your collection be aware that a couple of growing seasons will be required for the orchid to fully adapt to your growing media and conditions.
 Orchid roots develop differently according to the media and cultural conditions they form under.
 If you grow in gravel, only the new roots formed in this media will be best adapted to thrive in the gravel.
 Place a mounted plant into pure perlite, and all of the existing roots will be next to useless and soon die off.
 Only newly grown roots will be adapted to thrive in the new media and environment within it.
-For this reason, I find seedlings, small divisions of 2-3 bulbs or even single back-bulbs adapt quicker to my bush house than larger plants.
+For this reason, I often find seedlings, small divisions of 2-3 bulbs or even single back-bulbs adapt quicker to my bush house than larger plants.
 Expect the most difficulties growing Tea Tree Orchids in the first and second years under your cultivation as they either adapt, or fail, under your particular conditions and growing style.
 Also, some clones are just naturally stronger in cultivation than others.
 Seedlings originating from flasks are a better bet for strong plants in cultivation than divisions of wild-sourced plants.

 Not a Dendrobium canaliculatum, but a hybrid (Dendrobium Memoria Lloyd Bradford or Dendrobium speciosum x canaliculatum) demonstrating the adaption of the orchid to it's new growing environment as described above.
 The red arrow shows the three increasing growths from the nursery that propagated it.
 The blue arrow shows the first, rather poor, growth made in my bush house under new cultural conditions (constant watering) and media (pure perlite).
 The pink arrow shows the first of the subsequent strong growths after the orchid adapted to my growing style.
 Picture to the right shows the root system at repotting just before the last growth - to show what the roots are doing